Normal first intercourse reactions

 Dear Normal First Intercourse?,

-After intercourse for the first time, a person may experience a range of physical and/or emotional reactions.
+After having intercourse or sex for the first time, a person may experience a range of physical or emotional reactions.
+Common physical reactions vary, too, and can include soreness, numbness, pleasure, orgasm, no orgasm, lubrication, no lubrication, irritation, urinary tract infection (UTI), vaginal infection, or a sexually transmitted infection (STI), with or without symptoms.
 Common emotional reactions can include pride, guilt, happiness, relief, and disappointment, for starters.
-Common physical reactions vary, too, and can include soreness, numbness, pleasure, orgasm, no orgasm, lubrication, no lubrication, irritation, urinary tract infection (UTI), vaginal infection, or a sexually transmitted infection (STI), with or without symptoms.
-Without knowing more about your specific experience with first intercourse, it's difficult to say if your reactions were within the normal range of physical/emotional responses.
-If you are concerned with physical symptoms (or emotional reactions), it really may be best to visit a health care provider, whether it's a gynecologist or primary care provider is up to you.
+Without knowing more about your specific experience, it's difficult to say if your reactions were within the “normal” range of physical or emotional responses.
+It’s likely safe to say that everyone has a unique response to their first time, so even describing exactly might be “normal” is a challenge.
+However, if you’re concerned with physical symptoms (or emotional reactions), it really may be best to visit a health care provider — whether it's a gynecologist or primary care provider is up to you.

-As for delaying going to the gynecologist, before deciding whether to visit sooner rather than later, consider reading Gynecologist for the first time from the Go Ask Alice! archives.
 While you may be hesitant, there are a number of benefits to visiting the gynecologist after you've become sexually active.
 Getting answers to your specific sexual health-related questions and verification of your health status may help to reassure you.
 Visiting the gynecologist also gives you a chance to discuss contraceptive methods, how to practice safer sex, and develop a relationship with a health care provider.
-You may want to ask your own primary health care provider for a recommendation or visit Planned Parenthood for help in finding a women's health center.
-Hope this helps!Alice!
+You may want to ask your own primary health care provider for a recommendation or visit Planned Parenthood for help in finding a sexual and reproductive health care center.

 Can’t find information on the site about your health concern or issue?